arestivo/slides/markdown/javascript.md

 ```

 .box_warning[
-  This is true in most cases!
+  This is not always true!
 ]

 ---